redstrate/Physis/README.md

 [![Crates.io](https://img.shields.io/crates/v/physis)](https://crates.io/crates/physis) [![Docs Badge](https://img.shields.io/badge/docs-latest-blue)](https://docs.xiv.zone/docs/physis)

 Physis is a library for reading and writing FFXIV data.
-It knows how to read many of the game's formats, and can write some of them too.
+It knows how to read many of the game's formats, and can even write some of them too.

 ## Supported Game Versions

-All game versions are supported, including benchmark versions of the game.
+All game versions are supported, including the benchmarks.
 Support for other platforms like the PS3 is somewhat available.

 ## Supported Target Platforms